Olympia Dukakis

 Olympia Dukakis (June 20, 1931 – May 1, 2021) was an American actress.
-She performed in more than 130 stage productions, more than 60 films and in 50 television series.
+She performed in more than 130 stage productions, in some 60 films, and in approximately 50 television series.
 Best known as a screen actress, she started her career in theater.
 Not long after her arrival in New York City, she won an Obie Award for Best Actress in 1963 for her off-Broadway performance in Bertolt Brecht's Man Equals Man.

 She later moved to film acting and won an Academy Award and a Golden Globe, among other accolades, for her performance in Moonstruck (1987).
 She received another Golden Globe nomination for Sinatra (1992) and Emmy Award nominations for Lucky Day (1991), More Tales of the City (1998) and Joan of Arc (1999).
 Dukakis's autobiography, Ask Me Again Tomorrow: A Life in Progress, was published in 2003.
 In 2018, a feature-length documentary about her life, titled Olympia, was released theatrically in the United States.

 Early life and education

-Olympia Dukakis (Ολυμπία Δουκάκη) was born in Lowell, Massachusetts, on June 20, 1931, the daughter of Alexandra "Alec" (née Christos) and Constantine "Costa" S. Dukakis.
-Her parents were Greek immigrants; her father a refugee from Anatolia and her mother from the Peloponnese.
-She had a brother named Apollo, six years her junior.
-As a girl, she dominated in sports and was a three-time New England fencing champion.
+Olympia Dukakis (Ολυμπία Δουκάκη) was born in Lowell, Massachusetts, on June 20, 1931, the daughter of Alexandra "Alec" (née Christou) and Constantine "Costas" S. Dukakis.
+Her parents were Greek immigrants; her father a refugee from Anatolia, and her mother an immigrant from the Peloponnese.
+She had a brother, Apollo, six years her junior.
+Her cousin was former Massachusetts governor and 1988 U.S. presidential nominee Michael Dukakis.
+As a girl, she was significantly involved in sports and was a three-time New England fencing champion.
 She contended with pressures within her patriarchal Greek family and around her, "in a neighborhood where ethnic discrimination, particularly against Greeks, was routine."

-Dukakis was an alumna of Arlington High School in Arlington, Massachusetts, and was educated at Boston University where she majored in physical therapy, earning a BA, which she made use of when treating patients with polio during the height of the epidemic.
+Dukakis was an alumna of Arlington High School, and was educated at Boston University where she majored in physical therapy, earning a BA, of which she made use when treating patients with polio during the height of the epidemic.
 She later returned to BU and earned a Master of Fine Arts degree in performing arts.